 Practical Life Practical life area focuses on development of fine motor control, care of self and care of the environment through concentration, coordination, order and independence.

-The students begin to understand the world around them through the study of science.
-Concepts taught include: basic characteristics of the solar system; the role of the sun, especially for the Earth; why we live on Earth and could not live anywhere else; the importance of dirt and soil; appreciation of the environment through knowledge of the earth’s layers, five oceans, seven contents and various landforms.
+Science The students begin to understand the world around them through the study of science.
+Concepts taught include: basic characteristics of the solar system; the importance of dirt and soil; appreciation of the environment through knowledge of the earth’s layers, five oceans, seven continents and various landforms, dinosaurs and zoology.

-The student explores various art media.
-Concepts taught in preschool include: awareness of the elements and principles of art; famous artists such as Michelangelo, Rafael, Mary Cassat; Monet, Tommy de Paola and Paul Klee; different historical periods of art: Renaissance, Baroque and Impressionism.
+Art The students explore various art media.
+Concepts taught in preschool include: awareness of the elements and principles of art; famous artists such as Michelangelo, Rafael, Mary Cassat; Monet, Tommy de Paola and Paul Klee; as well as different historical periods of art: Renaissance, Baroque and Impressionism.

-The student is introduced to music by various composers.
-Concepts taught in preschool include: folk music and dances from all continents, including North America; Strauss, Blue Danube (during study of the continent of Europe and landforms); Hayden’s Creation Story; chants; sacred music by various artists.
+Music The students are introduced to music by various composers.
+Concepts taught in preschool include: folk music and music and dances from all over the world; Strauss, Blue Danube (during study of the continent of Europe and landforms); Hayden’s Creation Story; chants and sacred music by various artists.

-Concepts taught in preschool include: why God made him/her; about your Guardian Angel; Christmas and Easter; Saints Francis, Patrick and Joseph as well as Blessed Mother Mary; why we attend Mass and what happens there; the three basic prayers: Our Father, Hail Mary and Glory Be; understanding forgiveness, grace and courtesy, and monthly school-wide virtues.
+Religion Concepts taught in preschool include: why God made him/her; Guardian Angel; Liturgical events including Christmas and Easter; Saints Francis, Patrick and Joseph as well as Blessed Mother Mary; why we attend Mass and what happens there; the three basic prayers: Our Father, Hail Mary and Glory Be; understanding forgiveness, grace and courtesy, and monthly school-wide virtues.